Konoshenko/website/docs/rules/common/prefer-correct-identifier-length.md

 The rule checks the length of variable names.

-The rule can be configured using the fields `max-identifier-length` and `min-identifier-length`.
+The rule can be configured using fields `max-identifier-length` and `min-identifier-length`.
 By default `max-identifier-length = 300` and `min-identifier-length = 3`.
 You can also add exceptions `exceptions`.